hechzh/TemplateLeetcode/README.md

 ## template programming for leetcode problems

+complie envrionment:gcc-8 -std=c++17

-119.cpp add a basic example for how meta programming work and transfer integer_sequence to array
+119.cpp add a basic example for how meta programming work and transfer integer sequence to array

 449.cpp add some functions to do similar operations as vector does